fayezbaig/Price-Modelling-of-Critical-Materials/README.md

 The demand impact from Fuel Cell Electric Vehicle (FCEV) powertrains was incorporated into the regression model.

-This demand-side analysis helps estimate how increasing adoption of FCEV technologies influences the future prices of critical materials.
+This demand-side analysis helps estimate how increasing demand of FCEV technologies influences the future prices of critical materials.

 ---